UCAR-SEA/SEA-ISS-2025-Improving-PBS-for-NCAR-HPC-Users/notebooks/1_introduction.md

 Multiple batch schedulers exist in the current HPC landscape, including Slurm, PBS Pro, and LSF.
 Some systems are even repurposing cloud-orchestration systems like Kubernetes to assign work on large clusters.
 However, not all schedulers offer the same functionality.

-At NSF NCAR, we currently provide two large clusters to our user community.
+At NSF NCAR, we currently provide two large clusters to our user community [@ncarhpc].
 Each system has a defined purpose, and both rely on the PBS Pro batch scheduler to assign work.

 * **Derecho** - our HPC system intended for large modeling experiments and other highly-scalable work like machine learning
 * **Casper** - our data analysis, visualization, and heterogeneous workflow machine